jesseabass2/Simple-Plan/design-document.md

 _This is where we work backwards from the customer and define what our customers would like to do (and why).
 You may also include use cases for yourselves (as developers), or for the organization providing the product to customers._

 U1.
-As a user, I want to be able to create a new budget template and assign different catoegories of expenditures.
+As a user, I want to be able to create a new budget template that lists categories with amounts.

 U2.
+As a user, I want to add categories to the budget with amounts.

+U3.
 As a user, I want to be able to input and adjust my monthly income as needed.

-U3.
+U4.
 As an user, I want to be able to track my expenses and see how much funds are available.

-U4.
-As a user I want to be able to set and/or delete monthly goals for my expenses and savings.

 U5.
+As a user I want to be able to set monthly goals for my expenses and savings.

+*U6.
 As a user I want to be able to set reminders for bills and upcoming expenses.

-U6.
+U7.
 As a user, I want to be able to view my progress towards goals by some type of bar or pie chart.

-U7.
-As a user I want to be able to make a note about an expense if description is needed.

 U8.
-As a user, I want to be able to view a status bar of available funds per category.
+As a user I want to be able to add a note about an expense if description is needed.

 U9.
-As a user, I want to be able to view total savings and expenses over the calendar year.
+As a user, I want to be able to view a status bar of total available funds per category.

 *U10.
+As a user, I want to be able to view total savings (funds available compounded from previous months).

+*U11.
+As a user, I want to be able to view total expenses (expenses compounded from previous months).

-As a user, I want to be able to export my budget data in CSV or excel
+*U12.
+As a user, I want to be able to export my budget data in CSV or excel.

 *EXTRA FEATURES